Mutekichi/style-checker-api-server/README.md

-# claude-api-server
+# style-checker-api-server

-This repository contains a server implementation for the Claude API.
+This repository contains the API server for the [StyleChecker](https://github.com/tanomitsu/StyleChecker) app.

 ## Installation